Tokyo 23rd district: Current district

 As part of the 2022 reapportionments, the remaining sections of Tama were given to the new 30th district.
 As a result of this the 23rd district became the only district in Western Tokyo to be composed of a single municipality.

-Areas from 2017 to 2022
+Areas 2017–2022

 Between the first redistricting in 2017 and the second redistricting in 2022, the areas covered by this district were as follows: